rstockm/mastowall/README.md

 - **HTML, CSS, and JavaScript**: For structuring, styling, and functionality.

-- **jQuery**: A fast, small, and feature-rich JavaScript library.
+- **[jQuery](https://jquery.com/)**: A fast, small, and feature-rich JavaScript library.

-- **Masonry**: A JavaScript grid layout library.
+- **[Masonry](https://masonry.desandro.com/)**: A JavaScript grid layout library.

-- **Bootstrap**: A popular CSS framework for responsive, mobile-first front-end web development.
+- **[Bootstrap](https://getbootstrap.com/)**: A popular CSS framework for responsive, mobile-first front-end web development.

 ## Usage

 1. Load the application in a web browser.
-If no hashtags are specified in the URL, you will be presented with a form to enter up to three hashtags.
+If no hashtags are specified in the URL, you will be presented with a form to enter up to three hashtags and a server URL.

-2. After entering your hashtags and clicking 'Reload', the application will fetch and display posts from Mastodon that include those hashtags.
+2. After entering your hashtags and clicking 'Reload', the application will fetch and display posts from the specified Mastodon server that include those hashtags.

 3. The displayed posts will update every 10 seconds.
 The relative timestamps will also update every minute.